Nicholas Chamberlaine School, Bedworth, Warwickshire joined MiSST in September 2019.

-"Nicholas Chamberlaine is about to enter our third year on the AWLP MiSST programme.
+“Nicholas Chamberlaine is now in its third year on the AWLP MiSST programme.
 It is a privilege to lead such an excellent well structured programme of learning that is providing so many cultural and memorable life experiences for our students.
 The vast majority of our students would never have had the chance to learn an orchestral instrument, let alone perform as part of a large orchestra, yet the MiSST programme enables them to do this for free.
-Our students enjoy their weekly music lessons and value the special opportunity they have been provided with."
+Our students enjoy their weekly music lessons and value the special opportunity they have been provided with.”

 “MiSST has been an amazing opportunity for me.
 At my primary school we didn’t really do music at all so I just used to work out how to play tunes for myself on my piano at home.
 When I came to Nicholas Chamberlaine, I chose to play the Flute because I liked the way it looked and sounded.
 It seemed different.
 I can now read music really well.
 I really enjoy playing in the year group orchestra workshop because it gives me a sense of being part of a community, and it sounds good.
 Most of all though, it’s just fun!”